 Procedures are being developed to clean printers and copy machines on a regular basis, but they will not be cleaned in between each use.
 You are encouraged to bring a stylus to reduce the number of times you have to physically touch the device, and to wash your hands or use hand sanitizer after using the device (and clean your stylus regularly).

-Are students required to go through COVID testing before moving in to the residence halls or Grohmann Tower?
+Are students required to go through COVID testing?

 What should I do if I am exhibiting symptoms or feel I may have been exposed?

 Students who live on campus and are experiencing any symptoms of COVID-19, are asked to immediately put on a mask, self-isolate and contact the Dean of Students (during business hours) or MSOE Public Safety (after business hours) to report symptoms and receive assistance in relocating to an on-campus isolation location.
+The COVID-19 Isolation Protocol for Students will help guide you through the process.
 Faculty, staff and non-resident students should isolate in their own residence and contact their primary health care provider.
 Students should contact the Dean of Students during business hours.
 Employees should alert their supervisor and the Human Resources Department.
 Students also are encouraged to reach out to their professors to let them know they will not be in class and make arrangements to get lecture notes or make up missed work.
 If their absence extends beyond a few days, then MSOE will work with students to make accommodations to assure their education continues as best possible for their situation.
 Additional information is available in the Raider Return Plan.